All Students passing UK border control

 You will, of course, want contact your family as soon as possible after you arrive to let them know that you have reached Belfast safely.
 There are lots of ways you can do this:

-Telephone: There are payphones located outside the Students' Union, on the ground floor of the International and Postgraduate Student Centre, and in Elms Village.
+Telephone: There are payphones located outside the Students' Union, on the ground floor of the International and Postgraduate Student Centre, and in Elms BT9.
 You can buy an international calling card in the shop in the Students' Union.

-Email and social networking: You can access the computers in the International and Postgraduate Centre and Elms Village before you enrol on your course.
+Email and social networking: You can access the computers in the International and Postgraduate Centre and Elms BT9 before you enrol on your course.
 You will need log-in and password details.
 You should receive these before you arrive, but in the event that you do not, you can get temporary details.
 For more information about getting temporary internet access, please contact International Student Support.

 3. Get something to eat!